 Students changing schools

-The school that the student is enrolled and attending on 28 February 2018 is the school that should process and receive the CSEF payment.
+The school that the student is enrolled and attending on the 28 February 2018 census date is the school that should process and receive the CSEF payment.

-If the student transfers to another Victorian school (either government or non-government school), the default position is that the value of any unspent portion of the CSEF should follow to the student’s new school, so that the student has access to the full value of the payment.
+If the student transfers to another Victorian school, the default position is that the value of any unspent portion of the CSEF should follow to the student’s new school, so that the student has access to the full value of the payment.

 However, if the unspent portion is of a minimal amount, the schools may agree that the funds are not transferred as long as the new school commits to provide the student with assistance to the value of the unspent amount.